 In the interest of social-distanced shopping during the COVID-19 Pandemic, Amazon had a record-breaking Black Friday and Cyber Monday last year.
 Black Friday alone generated $9.12B ecommerce sales on Amazon US.
 With the online retail giant continuing to dominate the market, and with consumers still cautious of transmission rates, the convenience of online shopping is expected to drive a large portion of holiday shopping in 2021.
 If your brand wants a piece of the holiday shopping pie, here are some things you can do now to prepare.

 Get Ready to Sell ASAP

-Large retailers like Walmart, Best Buy and Target start advertising their Black Friday and Cyber Monday promotions a week before.
-Although it officially starts on November 23rd, the day after Thanksgiving, many deals will be available on Amazon early November, with sales getting more aggressive approaching the big day.
+Large retailers like Walmart, Best Buy, and Target start advertising their Black Friday and Cyber Monday promotions a week before.
+Although it officially starts on November 26th, the day after Thanksgiving, many deals will be available on Amazon early November, with sales getting more aggressive approaching the big day.

 November 1st is the day Amazon opens the Black Friday/Cyber Monday deals store, and if your brand wants to throw its hat in the ring, we’d recommend being ready as soon as possible.
 Even if you weren’t ready for Nov.
 1, it’s important to get your products, listings, and deals ready for as early in November as you can manage.

 Shopping online is now more social than ever, and having a strong base of reviews will be essential for a successful Amazon Black Friday/Cyber Monday.
 Research indicates that 79 percent of shoppers trust online reviews as much as a friend’s recommendation and 89 percent of shoppers read online reviews before buying.